 The Court concluded that the police officer’s observation that Sanner’s breath smelled of alcohol, in combination with the fact that Sanner had been involved in a car accident, was sufficient to establish reasonable grounds to request the blood test.

 As this blog has discussed before, a DUI or DWI conviction in Maryland can carry substantial criminal penalties and severe indirect consequences.
-The criminal defense attorneys of Brassel, Alexander & Rice, LLC have extensive experience defending individuals charged with driving while under the influence of alcohol or drugs.
+The criminal defense attorneys of Brassel Alexander, LLC have extensive experience defending individuals charged with driving while under the influence of alcohol or drugs.
 If you or someone you know has been charged with DUI or DWI in Maryland, contact our attorneys today.